Effective 25 April 2022

 iii.
 NAVEX will document and demonstrate to Customer the actions it has taken, exercising its best efforts to fulfill this commitment.

-In any event, NAVEX will not make any disclosures of Customer Data to any Public Authority that are determined to be massive, disproportionate and indiscriminate in a manner that it would go beyond what is necessary under
+In any event, NAVEX will not make any disclosures of Customer Data to any Public Authority that are determined to be massive, disproportionate and indiscriminate in a manner that it would go beyond what is necessary under the law.

 e.
 NAVEX also agrees that it will not voluntarily assist a Public Authority where applicable, specifically the US government in conducting any operations under EO 12333.
 NAVEX shall, where possible, take such measures as it, in its sole discretion, deems reasonable to prevent data from being intercepted in transmission.